CalumMallorie/weight-tracker/README.md

 The application stores all data in an SQLite database located at `/app/data/weight_tracker.db` inside the container.
 The Docker setup maps this directory to a persistent volume on your host system.

 To back up your data, simply make a copy of the database file from your mapped volume directory.

+## Progressive Web App (PWA)

+This application supports PWA features, allowing you to install it on your iPhone or Android device home screen:

+### Installing on iPhone
+1. Open the application in Safari
+2. Tap the Share button (box with up arrow)
+3. Scroll down and tap "Add to Home Screen"
+4. Give it a name and tap "Add"

+### Installing on Android
+1. Open the application in Chrome
+2. Tap the menu (three dots)
+3. Tap "Add to Home Screen" or "Install App"
+4. Follow the prompts

+Once installed, the app will:
+- Open in full-screen mode (without browser UI)
+- Work offline with cached data
+- Have its own icon on your home screen